Mkrolick/Mkrolick/README.md

 ### the fine print

 i survived **trigeminal neuralgia** for two years (known as the suicide disease). it's one of the most painful condition known to medicine. i'm still here, and i don't plan on slowing down.
-I also did this while having brain surgery for a different medical condition.

 ---